WebAssembly/design/AstSemantics.md

-Thus, it is recommend that WebAssembly producers align frequently-used data to permit the use of natural alignment access, and use loads and stores with the grestest alignment values practical, while always avoiding misaligned accesses.
+Thus, it is recommend that WebAssembly producers align frequently-used data to permit the use of natural alignment access, and use loads and stores with the greatest alignment values practical, while always avoiding misaligned accesses.

 Either tooling or an explicit opt-in "debug mode" in the spec should allow